Muhammad-Usama-1/infra-setup-terrafrom/terraform/readme.md

 Using Terraform has several advantages over manually managing your infrastructure: Terraform can manage infrastructure on multiple cloud platforms.
 The human-readable configuration language helps you write infrastructure code quickly.
 Terraform's state allows you to track resource changes throughout your deployments.

+## Difference between terraform and ansible

+Terraform and Ansible are both tools that are commonly used in the field of infrastructure as code (IaC).
+They both allow you to manage and automate the deployment and management of infrastructure and applications, but they work in slightly different ways and are often used for different purposes.

+Here are some key differences between Terraform and Ansible:

+Purpose: Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+It is used to manage infrastructure resources such as virtual machines, networking, and storage.
+Ansible is a configuration management tool that is used to automate the deployment and configuration of applications and systems.

+Language: Terraform uses its own configuration language called HashiCorp Configuration Language (HCL).
+This language is designed to be human-readable and easy to write, but it is specific to Terraform and not widely used outside of it.
+Ansible uses YAML, which is a widely-used, human-readable data serialization language.

+Execution: Terraform executes its configuration files by creating an execution plan and then applying that plan to create or modify resources in your infrastructure.
+This means that you need to explicitly specify the desired end state of your infrastructure, and Terraform will figure out how to achieve it.
+Ansible, on the other hand, executes its configuration files by connecting to managed nodes and running tasks on them.
+This means that you need to specify the tasks that you want to run on each node, and Ansible will execute them in order.

+State management: Terraform maintains a state file that keeps track of the resources it has created and their current configurations.
+This allows it to manage the dependencies between resources and make sure that changes to one resource don't break any others.
+Ansible does not maintain a state file, but it does allow you to use variables and conditionals to manage the configuration of managed nodes.

 ## Installing Terrafrom

 [Terraform Installation](https://www.terraform.io/downloads)